-Where mistakes are made in writing tasks, children will put one neat line through the error.
+Where mistakes are made in writing tasks, children will put one neat line through the error or underneath the error.
 Additional and unnecessary markings in children's books are actively discouraged through discussion with the children and through positive sharing of examples of work where children have taken pride in their work.
+However, for journalling work (ie. Maths Journals), children are proactively encouraged to re-write, re-attempt and to experiment, as appropriate to the given maths task.
+Children take more ownership of the form in which they use to present their answers.
+Mistakes are valued as a vital aspect of the learning process and, therefore, any handwriting used may be freer and less confined, than during a handwriting session, for example.